Coronavirus update: Advice for applicants

 The department will be in touch with applicants shortly to arrange an alternative method of interview, for example via Skype.

-If you’ve been invited to submit a portfolio for review by members of staff from your course area, we are no longer currently offering face-to-face portfolio reviews but are instead accepting portfolios through digital submission and through online.
-You can visit our portfolio review information pages to find out how to submit your portfolio.
+We are no longer currently offering face-to-face portfolio reviews.
+If you’ve been invited to submit a portfolio for review, you can submit it online.
+Visit our portfolio review information pages to find out how to submit your portfolio.

 Applying for a Degree Apprenticeship